sunfishcode/linux-raw-sys/README.md

 Linux 5.4 and Linux 5.11, which provide access to numerous new features, though they may not be available on all supported Linux versions.

-To regenerate the generated bindings, run `cd gen && cargo run --release`.
+To regenerate the generated bindings, run `cargo update && cd gen && cargo run --release`.

 ## Similar crates